Iyengar Yoga Student FAQ*

 For students with some experience of other styles of yoga it is usually recommended that they should attend a

 Level 1, or General Level yoga class before proceeding to a yoga class more suitable to their level of experience.

 What are the benefits of Iyengar Yoga?

 Yoga builds strength and stamina, improves flexibility, muscle tone and posture and calms the mind.

 Regular practice develops awareness and concentration and promotes general wellbeing.
 There are numerous documented health benefits of yoga.

 How often should I come to yoga classes?

 As often as you like.
 At least once a week is recommended.
-You need to attend regularly to make progress.
+You will need to attend regularly and consider a home practice to make good progress.